exersalza/knxrcfg/README.md

 # knxrcfg
 My own config language, exciting right?

-## Currently there are following implementations
+## Currently, there are following implementations
 - Python // maybe finished, but maybe there will be more features in the future
 - Cpp // also not finished